sir27/comp5270-s25/_draft_assignments/README.md

 This folder is for incomplete drafts of files related to COMP5270 course at UML.
-If you are a student in the course and have stumbled upon this page, please do not do any work based off of what you see here.
+If you are a student in the course and have stumbled upon this page, please do not do any work based off of what you see in this folder.